anto-pv/AntMap/README.md

 graph becomes unusable, the pheromone content in all the edges related to this current edge will change in such a way that the algorithm still selects the most optimal route.
 Thus any real-time problems will not cause any hindrance in finding the optimal path.

+## Implementation

+This routing application has two phases, implementing ACO algorithm for backend and implementing a Map based interface for frontend. so
+`/app` for backend
+`/web` for  frontend interface